NullPounce/pounce-keys/README.md

   </p>
 </div>

+UPDATE OCT 23/
+APK editor studio does not seem to work on the Gmail and Discord versions so i'll try to make a video on a quick file edit and a graddle sync from source.
+Still works just build from source, I'm working on it.
+(Windows version preview in Discord "FUD")

 come check out my blog https://nullpounce.blog/
 <a href='https://ko-fi.com/X8X6I1K9I' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>